 – supports limited read-only access to secondary databases

-Our customer has taken these recommendations on-board and begun compatibility testing in order to make the correct choice.
+Our customer has taken these recommendations on-board and begun compatibility testing to make the correct choice.

-Secondly, the analysis of the event happens in real time.
-There is no need to reconstruct the circumstances – everything that was happening is stored inside our database and can be recalled, analyzed and displayed in a single operation without need to directly access the whole cluster itself.
+Secondly, the analysis of the event happens in real-time.
+There is no need to reconstruct the circumstances – everything that was happening is stored inside our database and can be recalled, analyzed and displayed in a single operation without the need to directly access the whole cluster itself.

 Technical note 1 – about Clustering Health.

 Health of a cluster is defined via a voting mechanism.
 The total cluster is represented as a QUORUM, consisting of a number of host nodes and two possible witness types (file-disk or share-file).